 a.
-Appointment: In June of every year, the Members shall elect a vice chairperson (the "Vice Chairperson") by vote of a majority of the Members present, to serve for a one (1) year term, with the effective date of such term commencing as provided in such vote.
+Appointment: In June of every year, the Members shall elect a new vice chairperson (the "Vice Chairperson") by vote of a majority of the Members present, to serve for a one (1) year term, with the effective date of such term commencing on the same date as the new Chairperson's term commences.
+Any Member can nominate any Member other than him or herself for consideration in the election of the Vice Chairperson provided that any Member who has not previously served as Chairperson will take priority over any Member who has previously served as Chairperson; provided, that no Member shall be appointed Vice Chairperson if his or her term as a Member would expire prior to the scheduled expiration of such person's term as Vice Chairperson.

 - b.
-Term limits: There is no limitation on the number of consecutive terms a Member may serve as Vice Chairperson; provided, however, that by vote of a majority of the Members present, term limits for Vice Chairperson may be imposed. - Duties: The Vice Chairperson shall perform the duties of the Chairperson in the Chairperson's absence in accordance with Section 4.02 above.
+Term limits: No Member may serve more than one (1) consecutive complete term as Vice Chairperson. - c.
+Duties: The Vice Chairperson shall perform the duties of the Chairperson in the Chairperson's absence in accordance with Section 4.02 above.